tadhgboyle/tab/README.md

     - Serialize so if it gets returned they get the discount back

 ## Issues/Bugs:
-- Fix js in Role form page, staff and superuser checkboxes return undefined
+- Dont import classes in views, use controllers to return views instead.
+- Lazy loading of users/products (especially in cashier view).
+    - They should type a query first, or use some ajax to fetch data. or else it could take forever to load
 - Categories should use an ID, and be serialized into each order product incase they are deleted.
-- Dont import classes in views, use controllers to return views instead.
 - (Intermittent) When an error happens on order screen, it returns back with selection, but when you unselect a box it all gets NaN

 ## Contributors:
-- @nUKEmAN4
+- nUKEmAN4
 - Locus